Heralding on the Detection of Zero Photons: Results and Analysis

 We first align and optimize our apparatus by performing conventional Hong-Ou-Mandel measurements of the coincidence counting rate between $D_1$ and $D_2$ as a function of $\Delta t$.
 The optimized results are shown in Figure~\ref{fig:dip}, where each data point is displayed as an average counting rate, calculated from 20 seconds of stored time tags and a coincidence window of 2 ns.
 The results show a high-quality HOM ``dip'' with a visibility of $(97.5\pm0.6)\%$.
 This provides a measure of the indistinguishability of the photons and, importantly, an experimental upper bound for $\nu$ of $\nu_{\max}=0.975$.

 The main results of our ``heralding on zero'' study are summarized in Figure~\ref{fig:res}.
 The two experimental curves (blue and red data points) are derived from the same recorded time tags used to produce the results of Figure~\ref{fig:dip}.
-The data shows how the height of the expected ``peak'' in the heralded $D_2$ click rate is reduced with decreasing $D_1$ efficiency $\eta_1^\prime$.
+For convenience, we convert the probability per pulse, $P(C_2|NC_1)$ of Eqn~\ref{eqn:pcnc}, into heralded $D_2$ clicks per second using the repetition rate of the experiment.
+The data shows how the size of the expected ``peak'' in the heralded $D_2$ click rate is reduced with decreasing $D_1$ efficiency $\eta_1^\prime$.

 For reference, the idealized case of $\eta_1^\prime=1$ is shown by the dashed theory curve in the lower part of Figure~\ref{fig:res}.
 This is simply the prediction given by Equation~\ref{eqn:pcnc} with $\gamma$ and $\eta_2^\prime$ experimentally determined.
-For convenience, we convert the probability per pulse, $P(C_2|NC_1)$ of Eqn~\ref{eqn:pcnc}, into heralded $D_2$ clicks per second using the repetition rate of the experiment.
 When $\Delta t=0$, the peak of the dashed theory curve shows the ideal doubling in click rate.

 The blue data points are our experimentally measured values of $P(C_2|NC_1)$ with a low value of $\eta_1^\prime$.
 The idealized doubling in peak height is significantly reduced by raising the count rates at large time delays (the ``wings'') relative to the count rates at the central point when $\Delta t=0$.
-We quantify this reduction by taking the ratio of Eqn.~\ref{eqn:pcnc} at zero and large time delays, which we call the center-to-wings ratio ($CWR$):
+We quantify this reduction by taking the ratio of Eqn.~\ref{eqn:pcnc} at zero and large time delays (Appendix~\ref{app:B}), which we call the center-to-wings ratio $\xi$:

-In the ideal case $\eta^\prime=1$, the above simplifies to $1+\nu_{\max}$, but decreases monotonically with heralding detector efficiency.
-As $\eta_1^\prime$ worsens and count rates on the wings continue to rise, eventually one actually expects a relative ``dip'' in counts for zero time delay, $CWR<1$.
+In the ideal case $\eta_1^\prime=1$, the above simplifies to $1+\nu_{\max}$, but decreases monotonically with heralding detector efficiency.
+As $\eta_1^\prime$ worsens and count rates on the wings continue to rise, eventually one actually expects a relative ``dip'' in counts for zero time delay, $\xi<1$.
 This occurs in the worst case $\eta_1^\prime=0$, where heralding on zero is completely ineffective and admits all possible states into the output.
 This limiting case of no heralding is shown by the red data points in Figure~\ref{fig:res}, and corresponds to the dip in ordinary singles counting rates first observed by Resch et al.~\cite{resch_01} and Kim et al.~\cite{kim_03}.